Push-back truck problems in Tenerife; long delay for TUI Fly Belgium passengers

 Due to the delay, the duty time of the crew exceeded limitations.

-“The Boeing 737 MAX 8 was ready for departure at Tenerife, but a problem with the push-back truck came up,” TUI spokesperson Piet Demeyere said, adding that “as a quick solution could not be found, the decision was made to inform passengers and arrange for accommodation.”
+“The Boeing 737 MAX 8 (registered OO-TMB) was ready for departure at Tenerife, but a problem with the push-back truck came up,” TUI spokesperson Piet Demeyere said, adding that “as a quick solution could not be found, the decision was made to inform passengers and arrange for accommodation.”

 Indeed, the 200 passengers were informed by text that the flight was postponed until the next day (10:30 local time).